tiss-co/MeterGauge/README.md

 ```

 ## Licence
 Meter Gauge is available under the MIT license.
+See the [LICENSE.txt](https://github.com/boof-tech/MeterGauge/blob/main/LICENSE) file for more info.